lorenzo-stoakes/linux-vm-notes/funcs.md

 `int pmd_present(pmd_t pmd)`

-[pmd_present()][pmd_present] determines whether the page containing the PTE page that the specified PMD entry points at is 'present' - i.e. whether it is currently resident in memory and not swapped out or otherwise unavailable.
+[pmd_present()][pmd_present] determines whether the PTE page that the specified PMD entry points at is 'present' - i.e. whether it is currently resident in memory and not swapped out or otherwise unavailable.

 The function uses [pmd_flags()][pmd_flags] to retrieve the PMD entry's flags then tests whether [_PAGE_PRESENT][_PAGE_PRESENT],